 The Jeep 4.0L H.O. has been praised by countless automotive journalists for its insane reliability.
 It could have a rod knock and still get you all the way home.
 It could be running 90* under the proper operating temperature, with vacuum leaks, a bad fuel injector, and still get you home (ask me how I know).

 Seriously, Jeeps equipped with the 4.0L H.O. will do 300,000 miles easy.
-Mine is at 215k miles, I take it wheeling nearly every weekend, and its still chugging along just fine!
+My last one was at 215k miles, and I took it wheeling nearly every weekend, and it kept chugging along just fine!